AlexChar/NoteAPI/README.md

 This is an api to serve notes.
 Server listens to port 3000.
 The system push new note every 10 seconds.

+## Install & run

+Run npm install to download packages then run node app.js to run the backend server.

 ## Model

   ```Note```